WWII memorial vandalized in Charlotte

 CHARLOTTE, N.C.
-(FOX 46 CHARLOTTE) – A WWII memorial has been vandalized in a local cemetery in east Charlotte.
+(FOX 46 CHARLOTTE) – Veterans worked together on Monday to clean a WWII memorial that had been vandalized in a local cemetery in east Charlotte.

 The incident happened sometime between Sunday and Monday at the Evergreen Cemetery located at Evergreen Cemetery Drive, off of Central Avenue.